 6. Use a video-based home-study course in conjunction with your training at the airport – This ties in with the 2nd item above.
 Using a home-study course like Sporty’s Learn to Fly Course will allow you to prepare in advance for both ground and flight lessons, and is much more engaging than just studying text books.
-The Sporty’s video course even provides the required endorsement to take the written test after completion, saving you time and money.

 7. Maintain a consistent lesson schedule – try to schedule at least 2 to 3 lessons per week, and avoid long stretches of time in between lessons.
 You’ll retain the knowledge and skills better, leading to a quicker and less costly path to earning your certificate.